-The hills surrounding the Ourimbah Creek valley were also logged, but timber getting did not eradicate so much as clearing for agriculture did.
+The hills surrounding the Ourimbah Creek valley were logged as well, but timber getters didn't get rid of as much as agriculture did.
 For this reason, the hills are still covered by native forest.
-However, this is, for the most part, not rainforest, but a more open forest dominated by eucalypts.
-In the heat of summer, you would keep cooler in the deeper shade of the valley rainforest rather than in this gum forest.
+For the most part, it isn't rainforest up there, but a forest dominated by eucalypts and with a less shady canopy.
+In the heat of summer, it's cooler down in the valley rainforest where the sun doesn't penetrate.

 In bushfire weather, you would also be safer in the rainforest.
 Eucalypts have evolved to encourage fire.
 They cast branches and bark and this accumulates on the forest floor year after year until a bushfire arrives to consume it.
 Rainforest trees also lose branches, but their wood rots quickly and isn't so inflammable.
 Litter under rainforest doesn't present anything like the fire danger that it does under gum forest.

 Fields on the fertile soils near the creek only have to be neglected for a few years for some sort of forest to invade again.Two quick-growing eucalypts can compete with the rainforest species in this - the blue gums, Eucalyptus saligna and E. deanii.
 These gums grow into huge trees but their seedlings can't grow under a rainforest canopy - it's too shady.